 The Aboriginal Rainforest People of the Wet Tropics of Queensland have lived continuously in the rainforest environment for at least 5,000 years and this is the only place in Australia where Aboriginal people have permanently inhabited a tropical rainforest environment.

-The Rainforest Aboriginal people developed a distinctive cultural heritage determined by their dreamtime and creation stories and their traditional food gathering, processing and land management techniques.
-Reliance on their traditions helped Rainforest Aboriginal people to survive in this at times inhospitable environment.
+Rainforest Aboriginal Peoples developed a distinctive cultural heritage determined by their dreamtime and creation stories and their traditional food gathering, processing and land management techniques.
+Reliance on their traditions helped Rainforest Aboriginal Peoples to survive in this at times inhospitable environment.
 The distinctiveness of the traditions and technical innovation and expertise needed to process and prepare toxic plants as food and the use of fire is of outstanding heritage value to the nation and are now protected for future generations under national environmental law.

 For a full listing of Australia's National Heritage places, visit the Department of the Environment and Energy website.